 Collaborating across disciplines to make the BCI a reality were Pitt’s Jennifer Collinger and Robert Gaunt, both assistant professors of physical medicine and rehabilitation in the School of Medicine; Sharlene Flesher, John Downey, and Jeffrey Weiss, graduate students with the Center for the Neural Basis of Cognition and the Swanson School’s Department of Bioengineering; Distinguished Professor of Neurobiology Andrew Schwartz in the School of Medicine; Professor and Vice Chair for Research Michael Boninger in the School of Medicine’s Department of Physical Medicine and Rehabilitation Science; and Associate Professor of Neurosurgery Elizabeth Tyler-Kabara in the School of Medicine.

-Cover image: President Obama with Nathan Copeland, right, and Pitt’s Jennifer Collinger on campus during the White House Frontiers Conference.
+Opening image: President Obama with Nathan Copeland, right, and Pitt’s Jennifer Collinger on campus during the White House Frontiers Conference

 This article appeared in the Winter 2017 issue of Pitt Magazine.